JohannesSeikowsky/css-super-simple/readme.md

 #### 1-minute-use-guide
 + add code to project (download or copy and paste)
-+ some general styles get applied as a result
++ some general styles are applied immediately as a result
 + use simple_header class to wrap your header: <div class="simple_header"> ... </div>
 + use simple_container class to wrap the content of the page: <div class="simple_container"> ... </div>
 + add links to your header
-+ add the elements into the simple_container div (each one has its own styling which you can alter)
++ add elements to the page content wrapped in the simple_container.
 + be done

 #### Inspiration